Dirac Fields in Hydrodynamic Form and their Thermodynamic Formulation

-were defined for the sake of simplicity: in this form it is a matter of straightforward algebra to prove that each group is equivalent to any other one, and they are all equivalent to the Dirac equation, as demonstrated in \cite{Fabbri:2023yhl}.
-Equations (\ref{m}-\ref{b}) are in normal form, specifying all derivatives of the two degrees of freedom, and as such the best-suited for a general assessment of the integrability conditions: in fact, by writing them explicitly, they are
+follows the vanishing of the the two parentheses in (\ref{Aux}), we have that $i\boldsymbol{\gamma}^{k}\boldsymbol{\nabla}_{k}\psi\!-\!m\psi\!=\!0$ as wanted.
+Since (\ref{m}-\ref{b}) are obtained from the Dirac equation and imply the Dirac equation, it follows that the polar formulation of the Dirac theory and the Dirac theory itself are equivalent.
+More details on this equivalence can be found in \cite{Fabbri:2023yhl}.
+The equations (\ref{m}-\ref{b}) are in normal form, specifying all derivatives of the two degrees of freedom, and as such the best-suited for a general assessment of the integrability conditions: in fact, by writing them explicitly, they are

 where

 have been defined.
 Now, integrability conditions come from the commutativity of the covariant derivatives of the two scalar degrees of freedom, which eventually read

 and they must be verified, if solutions are to be found.
 Notice that in particular, they yield